Is it not true that Melbourne’s best cocktails are always hidden and almost always found on the other end of a flight of stairs?

 One of the more recent additions to this list, find Murmur bar down Warburton Alley beneath a blue awning and a dark door.
 Taking its inspiration from American piano bars, Murmur is a beautiful venue with a baby grand piano at the centre of it all.

-This is a venue to impress a date but not advisable for those looking to partake in D&Ms as the music is really what you come for at Murmur.
+This is a venue to impress a date but not advisable for those looking to partake in D&Ms as the live music is really what you come for at Murmur.

 Address: 2/161 Spring St, Melbourne

-To find Siglo, head into The Melbourne Supper Club and up several flights of stairs until you emerge on the rooftop terrace that is Siglo.
+To find Siglo, head into The Melbourne Supper Club and up to several flights of stairs until you emerge on the rooftop terrace that is Siglo.

 A favourite with the well-heeled and corporate crowds, Siglo is an excellent place to enjoy some views and fine wine and cocktails in a sophisticated environment.